-“When I left the last place, I left my friends and they cried.
+“When I left the last place, I left my friends, and they cried.
 They asked me, ‘Pray to God, Doña Sandra, so that we can get out of here.’
 Yes, I said.
 We must always pray to God because God is always with us.”

 Christhel turned 15 in detention, on June 15, without her mother.
 Someone managed to get her a cake.
 She says that made her happy, though she would have preferred her family there.

-Mother and daughter were happy and relieved to have been reunited, and the first words Sandra said when she got her daughter back in her arms seem to linger in the air over this reunion.
+Mother and daughter were happy and relieved to have been reunited, and the first words Sanchez said when she got her daughter back in her arms seem to linger in the air over this reunion.

-“Chris, forgive me because I didn’t know what we were getting into,” Sandra told her daughter.
+“Chris, forgive me because I didn’t know what we were getting into,” Sanchez told her daughter.
 “I made her suffer in bringing her with me.
 ‘Forgive me,’ I told her.
 It was not my intention.”